intel/ros2_object_analytics/README.md

   By default, object analytics will launch both tracking and localization features, but either tracking or localization or both can be dropped.
 Detailed please refer comments embedded in launch file.

 ## Tools
-To ensure the algorims in OA components to archive best performance in ROS2, we have below tools used to examine design/development performance/accuracy/precision..., more tools are in developing progress and will publish later.
+To ensure the algorithms in OA components to archive best performance in ROS2, we have below tools used to examine design/development performance/accuracy/precision..., more tools are in developing progress and will publish later.

 ### 1. tracker_regression
-The tools is used to feed tracking node with raw images from datasets within fixed time interval(33ms), also simulate detector send groundtruth as detections to tracking node for rectification, then receive tracking results for precision and recall stastics.
+The tools is used to feed tracking node with raw images from datasets within fixed time interval(33ms), also simulate detector send ground truth as detections to tracking node for rectification, then receive tracking results for precision and recall statistics.
 It support multiple algorithms(dynamic configure to tracking node when start).

 #### * Tools usages
     # ros2 run object_analytics_node tracker_regression --options